 To unleash the creative potential of any design tool, you need to break free of libraries and built-in shapes.
 Learn how to create and manipulate curves, create surfaces & solids.
 Trace curves over scanned paper sketches.
 Understand solid modelling concepts and use them to create unique shapes and designs.

 Learning projects introduce concepts as well as applications and encourage the creation of a wide range of jewellery types, including a variaty or open and closed shank rings, pendant varieties, earrings, brooches and charms.

 Produce photo-realistic high-resolution renderings suitable for a professional portfolio or website.
 Learn tips for producing stunning, true-to-life renders by incorporating HDR environments and simulating real-world depth-of-field effects.

-This is a wonderful course which gives the knowledge of designing jewels using Matrix, and this gives more flexibility to the designer and creates the final output easily.
+A wonderful course that gives the knowledge of designing jewels, more flexibility to the designer and creates the final output easily.

 - M. Sha (Sri Lanka)

 DD100 is user-friendly even for those with no 3D background.

 - Alice Y. (China)

 My favourite course!
 Didn't expect to learn digital design that easily, thanks to Alex's wonderful teaching.